CentreForDigitalHumanities/lettercraft/CONTRIBUTING.md

 Python dependencies are managed using pip and recorded in [requirements.in](/backend/requirements.in) / [requirements.txt](/backend/requirements.txt).
 To update dependencies:

-- Edit `requirements.in` to describe the new dependencies
+- Edit `requirements.in` to describe the new dependencies.
 - Run `pip-compile` to update the full manifest in `requirements.txt`.
 - Run `pip install -r requirements.txt` to update your Python environment.